UIZE/UIZE-JavaScript-Framework/README.md

 Classes, Inheritance, OOP
 -------------------------

-UIZE makes it dead easy to create classes that come with support for events (thanks to a built-in `event infrastructure`) and `state properties and binding`.
+UIZE makes it dead easy to create classes that come with support for events (thanks to a built-in event infrastructure) and state properties and binding.

 ### Creating a Class